 This draws the child’s attention and gives terminology to a sensorial experience.
 Here we introduce the terms, ‘half step’, ‘whole step’ and ‘tetrachord’, the children need a well trained ear.
 We use cards to show the symbols for these.

-Play two adjacent bells, saying, ‘We have left a space in between, this is called a whole step’, continue, the next two bells are also whole steps, the next two adjacent bells are half steps, play them, saying, ‘There is no space in between, they are really close together, this is called a a half step’, after giving a few oral examples do some laying the cards as you vocalise what you are doing, place the ‘whole step’ chords in front of these bells and the ‘half step’ card in between the half step bells.
+Play C and D bells, indicate the keyboard saying, ‘We have left a space in between, this is called a whole step’, continue, saying ‘the next two bells are also whole steps’, play the next two adjacent bells, D and E. Then say, ‘The next two are half steps, play E and F, indicating the keyboard, say, ‘There is no space in between, they are really close together’.
+After giving a few oral examples give more laying cards to represent the whole and half step as you do, vocalising what you are doing.
+Place the ‘whole step’ cards in front of these bells and the ‘half step’ card in between the half step bells.

 Say, ‘In our scale sometimes we have whole steps and sometimes we have half steps’, do a loose three period lessons with the cards displayed so the children discover the pattern.